Transport in Doha: Msheireb Tram

-As apart of the design of Msheireb Downtown, a planned settlement in Doha, the Msheireb Tram was constructed and opened in December of 2019.
+As a part of the design of Msheireb Downtown, a planned settlement in Doha, the Msheireb Tram was constructed and opened in December 2019.
 The system has a length of 2.12 km and 9 stops.

 West Bay Tram

 Doha's West Bay neighborhood was supposed to get a transit system, an 11.5 km catenary-free tramway, but these ideas have been scrapped.
 The Education City tram turnkey-system, constructed by Siemens, utilizes its latest Avenio tramcars with supercapacitor technology, was opened on 24 December 2019.

 Gulf Railway

 The Gulf Railway is a proposed railway project that would connect the six Arab member states of the Gulf Cooperation Council (GCC)—Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates—of the Persian Gulf.
 The regional network would be 1,940 km long.
 It is planned to be operational by 2017.
 A monorail system is expected to be the first to open, and will carry passengers between Bahrain and Saudi Arabia.
 According to initial planning documents, the metro lines will be mostly underground, which could be a challenge for engineers due to the high water table.